maheshglm/system-resource-viewer/docs/README_Api.md

 ## Integration with GitHub Actions

-Continuous Integration pipeline is added using GitHub Actions to build the image and push the images to Docker Hub Pipeline for building api docker is available here: `.github/workflows/build_api_docker.yml`
+Continuous Integration pipeline is added using GitHub Actions to build the image and push the images to Docker Hub Pipeline for building api docker image is available here: `.github/workflows/build_api_docker.yml`